alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 12790 user reviews of Amazon Kindle Fire HD 8.9 inch (1st gen, 2012) from Amazon.com.
 The average user rating for this product is 4.1/5, compared to an average user rating of 4.1/5 for other products in the same category on Amazon.com.
-Reviewers really like the portability and price.
-The screen and performance also get good feedback, whereas there are some critical views about the GPS navigation and reliability.
+Comments about the portability and price are on the whole positive.
+The screen and performance also get good comments.
+Some have doubts about the GPS navigation and reliability.

 usability, performance, screen, price, portability